List of The Lion King (franchise) characters: Mohatu

 Mohatu (voiced by Avery Brooks on The Lion King: The Brightest Star audiotape) is the King of the Pride Lands during the events of the story The Brightest Star.
 He is the grandfather of Mufasa and Scar and the great-grandfather of Simba.
 He went to find water for the animals of the land during a drought and helped the animals get on with each other.
 When he died, he became a star that was brighter than the others.
 He is shown to look a lot like a darker furred version of Mufasa, having facial features like Simba's, and was said to have been one of the greatest kings of the Pride Lands.
 He is succeeded by Ahadi.

 Ni

 Ni is a character who appears in The Lion King: Six New Adventures story Nala's Dare.
-He is a young lion who has left his pride to start his own and travels through the Pride Lands during Scar's reign and saves Nala from hyenas before leaving, after meeting the rest of the Pridelanders.
+He is a young lion who has left his pride to start his own and travels through the Pride Lands during Scar's reign and saves Nala from hyenas before leaving, after meeting the rest of the Pride Landers.

 Kula

 Kula is a character in The Lion King: Six New Adventures story Nala's Dare.
-She is one of Nala's friends and one of the cubs of the Pridelanders who lived during Scar's reign.
+She is one of Nala's friends and one of the cubs of the Pride Landers who lived during Scar's reign.

 Chumvi

 Chumvi is a character in The Lion King: Six New Adventures story Nala's Dare.
-He is one of Nala's friends and one of the cubs of the Pridelanders.
+He is one of Nala's friends and one of the cubs of the Pride Landers.